PPE for Safe Asbestos Removal

 • Lighter

-• Can more difficult to achieve a good fit
+• These can be more difficult to achieve a good fit

-• Can work out more expensive for long projects
+• These can work out more expensive for long projects

-• Must be disposable of as asbestos waste.
+• They must be disposed of as asbestos waste.

 Semi-disposable half masks (EN405)